 - Roll into balls and onto a baking tray and straight into the oven.

-There is no need to chill this dough – it works perfectly at room temperature so long as your home isn’t particularly hot.
+Just like my fudgy Biscoff butter cookies, there is no need to chill this dough – it works perfectly at room temperature so long as your home isn’t particularly hot.
 If it is, and the balls of dough aren’t holding their shape at room temperature, give them a 15 minute chill to be on the safe side.

 I’ve always liked a cookie that has both crunchy edges and a chewy centre and my chunky chocolate chip cookies are definitely that but I really wanted these to be SOFT chocolate cookies and of course super fudgy, almost like a brownie in cookie form.
 Mission accomplished.